 Brooklyn Charter School

-Reading scores could be better
+Attendance could be better

+Tiny Brooklyn Charter School offers small classes with only 20 children, a longer school day and a rare option of busing for kids who live outside the district.
+A hallmark here is the music and dance program.
 The music room is equipped with keyboards and drums.
-The dance studio has mirrors and a tap dance floor that's a gift from actor Tony Danza.
+The dance studio has mirrors and a tap floor that's a gift from actor Tony Danza.
 Children sample ballet, modern, Afro-Caribbean and Latin dance styles.

 Students gather for monthly assemblies to sing, dance and celebrate birthdays, gatherings that are called “harambee,” which means "all pull together" in Swahili.
 Grades 4 and 5 take physical education, but the lower grades replace gym with dance several times a week.
 In May, the school ropes off the block and invites the neighborhood to a festival featuring song, food and dance.

 Since 2016, the school has been under the leadership of Joanne Hunt, formerly principal of Harbor Science and Arts Charter in Harlem for 13 years.
 A Flatbush native, she is happy to return to Brooklyn, and is a well-respected leader, according to school surveys.

 At BCS, Hunt brought in a math coach, resulting in higher math test scores at the end of her first year.
 She works with two deans to try to instill a peaceful, happy atmosphere.
 This has helped stem a pattern of high teacher turnover.
 In Hunt’s first year, she started with 20 new teachers out of 45; in her second year, she had only three new teachers.

 “My area is organizational effectiveness and how you get faculty members to work together,” she says.
 School surveys show trust has improved among faculty.